MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointServer/sharing-and-permissions/invitation-to-list-works-for-one-user.md

   - CI 123888
   - CSSTroubleshoot
 ms.reviewer: pamgreen
-description: Describes a resolution to an issue where an invitation sent to a distribution list that's accessed by an external user prevents other users from accessing the SharePoint resource.
+description: Resolves an issue in which an invitation sent to a distribution list that's accessed by an external user prevents other users from accessing the SharePoint resource.
 ---

 # SharePoint invitation sent to a distribution list works for only one user